HologramOfMe/mizuxes-web-template/README.txt

 ## workflow steps below for building the project the files will be created
 ## upon install using npm.

-## Image files have also been ignored to save storage space and sync efficiency
+## Image files have also been ignored to save storage space and sync efficiency.
+## They are just place holder images anyway.
+So you aren't really missing out
+## on much there.